nickolyamba/Supervised-Learning/README.md

  - KNN
  - SVM

-The code also requires installed libraries such as numpy, matplotlib, pandas, sklearn.
-[Anaconda](https://www.continuum.io/downloads) and [Spyder](https://github.com/spyder-ide/spyder) were also used for the development.
+The code also requires the following libraries: numpy, matplotlib, pandas, and sklearn.